Paraxanthine (Enfinity)

 Frequently Asked Questions

-Who should avoid Paraxanthine?
+Who should avoid paraxanthine?

-How fast does Paraxanthine work?
+How fast does paraxanthine kick in?

 BioHarmony scores are living assessments.
 New research, regulatory changes, or personal context can shift the score up or down.
 These are the most likely scenarios that would change this intervention's rating.